3 dead in crash on Highway 2 north of Edmonton: RCMP

 On scene, a semi with a trailer was seen partially in the ditch.
 The white vehicle in the ditch near it had been totalled.

-Highway 2 was expected to remain closed between Highway 651 and Township Road 580 until noon.
-The scene is west of the town Legal, about 50 kilometres north of Edmonton.
+Highway 2 remained closed between Highway 651 and Township Road 580 until just after 1 p.m.